 Monologues can be used on other occasions as well of course, like when you audition for an agent or a manager.
 So it’s important to have an idea of what monologues you can perform and know what to look for when choosing one.

-Here are seven things you should avoid when picking the right monologue to show your acting chops so you can shine!
+Here are six things you should avoid when picking the right monologue to show your acting chops so you can shine!

 1. Age inappropriate material.